 GEICO advertises heavily to sell motorcycle insurance, but should you buy from GEICO?
 Is it really cheap?
 Are all insurance companies the same?

 An insurance policy from one company is not the same as an insurance policy from another company.
-There are many differences with coverages and what’s covered.
+There are many differences between coverages and what’s covered.
 Those differences are difficult to determine if you’re not knowledgeable about insurance.
 Also, different insurance companies treat their insureds differently.

 Asking for full coverage and comparing the price is very dangerous because there is no such thing as full coverage and you won’t get a fair comparison.
 You also won’t get the coverage you thought you would get.